Seg0fieD/First_repo/README.md

 # Intro
-Hello, welcome to the new age
+Hello, welcome to the new age!